-The reality is when we are facing an unjust or grave situation that conflicts with our conscious mind; then, it is not the will of God.
+The reality is that when we face an unjust or grave situation that conflicts with our conscious mind, it is not God’s will.
 Instead, it is created and imposed on us by diverse temporal factors.
-Our earnest response to tackle or fightback the intolerable circumstance is our pragmatic and intelligent understanding of the Hukam.
+Our earnest response to tackle or fight back the intolerable circumstance is our pragmatic and intelligent understanding of the Hukam.

-Hukam-razai does not mean we accept the situation and do nothing or expecting “god-willing” it would go away.
+Hukam-razai does not mean we accept the situation and do nothing or expect “god-willing” it would go away.

 Life is an entanglement of suffering.
 Through Hukam-inspired ethical actions, blissful emancipation is achievable.

-A reader of mine has very prudently, and concisely writes:
+A reader of mine has very prudently and concisely written:

 “Hukam is, in fact, a dynamic process, not a fixed endpoint, that we can use our free will to exercise using our conscious mind.
 It also feels different when I hear hukam-nama now.
 It is not a command or a mandate from a patriarchal God but our relatedness to the Divine.”

-We often deal with a situation created by our self.
+We often deal with a situation created by ourselves.
 And when this situation is ill-conceived or morally and ethically wrong, it goes against the will of God.

 Hukmae Andhar Sabh, Bahar Hukme Na Koe